Paularossi/AdDownloader/docs/source/index.rst

 the media content of the ads using :func:`~AdDownloader.media_download.start_media_download`.
 Additionally, for a more user-friendly interface, the entire ad download process can be run as a CLI through the :func:`~AdDownloader.cli.run_analysis` call, offering a *simple* and *intuitive* API.
 Lastly, AdDownloader provides additional analysis functionalities, by performing text and image analysis of the ad creative contents, and creating useful visualizations inside an Analytics dashboard.
+For a detailed tutorial on how to use AdDownloader, you can check out our step-by-step video on YouTube `here <https://youtu.be/WK6eS2dXTbg?si=lR_cMcbyNkdlK915>`_.

+If you use AdDownloader in your research or project, please refer to and cite our paper (under review).
+Read the pre-print `here <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4866619>`_.

 .. note::